 Figure 4 shows the z-dependence obtained for the spot size of the lowest-order mode by the use of FEA and by the gaussian code LASCADTM,^{2,3} respectively.
 Both results nearly coincide.
-The FEA has been carried through on a domain with width W =0.4 mm.
-The grid was made up by 20 × 20 × 150 elements, which corresponds to approximately 70000 points.

-Figures 5 and 6 display the normalized intensity of the lowest-order and of one higher-order mode, respectively.
+The FEA has been carried through on a domain of width W = 0.4 mm.
+The grid was made up by $20 \times 20 \times 150$ elements, which corresponds to approximately 70000 points.
+Figures 5 and 6 display the normalized intensities for the TEM00-mode and the TEM22-mode, respectively, as obtained for this example.

-Example 4.
+Example 3.
 In this example we use our method to model a monolithic DPSSL consisting of an end pumped Nd:YAG crystal, whose deformed end faces represent the end mirrors of the cavity.
-To take into account thermal lensing due to the temperature dependence of the refractive index and due to thermal distortion a thermal and structural FEA has been carried through by the use of $LASCAD^{TM}$.2 The data obtained in this way for the temperature distribution and deformation of the crystal have been imported into our program.
+To take into account thermal lensing due to the temperature dependence of the refractive index and due to thermal distortion a thermal and structural FEA has been carried through by the use of LASCADTM.2 The data obtained in this way for temperature distribution and deformation of the crystal have been imported into our program.
 We used a rectangular slab of equal height and width W = 0.8 mm and length L = 8.0 mm cooled from top and bottom, but not from left and right.
 The obtained temperature distribution therefore deviates strongly from rotational symmetry.
-Figure 7 shows the thermally induced refractive index distribution on the whole slab and Figure 8 along x- and y-axis immediately behind the entrance plane of the pump beam (at z = 0) as obtained with LASCADTM.2 To compute the mode shape by the use of a gaussian approximation as implemented in LASCADTM,2 the refractive index distribution is fitted parabolically for a series of cross sections along the z-axis as also shown in Figure 8 for a cross section close to z = 0.
+Figure 7 shows the thermally induced refractive index distribution along x- and y-axis immediately behind the entrance plane of the pump beam (at z = 0) as obtained with LASCADTM.2 To compute the mode shape by the use of a gaussian approximation as implemented in LASCADTM.2 To compute the mode shape by the use of a series of cross sections along the z-axis as also shown in Figure 7 for a cross section close to z = 0.
 The obtained parabolic coefficients are used in a round trip ABCD matrix to compute the mode shape.
-Figures 9 and 10 show the spot sizes along the z-axis obtained in this way in comparison with the spot sizes obtained by our new approach that uses the full 3D thermal and structural FEA data without parabolic fit.
+Figures 8 and 9 show the spot sizes along the z-axis obtained in this way in comparison with the spot sizes obtained by our new approach that uses the full 3D thermal and structural FEA data without parabolic fit.
+As one can see, the results are very close to each other in the y-z-plane, whereas in x-z-plane the spot size obtained by our new approach is considerably larger.
+This is expected from the fact that the parabolic fit shown in Fig. 7 is good along the y-axis, but very poor along the x-axis for which the plot shows a bell shaped distribution.
+Accordingly, for the transverse mode profile the deviation between the gaussian profile and the result of the 3D approach also is much stronger along the x-axis than along the y-axis as shown in Figures 10 and 11.
 For our computations we used $80 \times 80 \times 32$ elements which equates to approximately 250000 grid points.
-As one can see, the results are very close to each other in the y-z-plane, whereas in x-z-plane the spot size obtained by our new approach is considerably larger.
-This is expected from the fact that the parabolic fit shown in Fig. 8 is good along the y-axis, but very poor along the x-axis for which the plot shows a bell shaped distribution.
-Accordingly, for the transverse mode profile the deviation between the gaussian profile and the result of the 3D approach also is much stronger along the x-axis than along the y-axis as shown in Figures 11 and 12.